tsumarios/blog/_posts/2022-09-11-thm-convert-my-video.md

 ***user***:$apr1$tbcm2uwv$UP1ylvgp4.zLKxWj8mc6y/
 ```

-As a matter of fact, thanks to the reverse shell we killed two birds with a stone since we can also retrieve the **user flag**:
+Thanks to the reverse shell we killed two birds with a stone since we can also retrieve the **user flag**:

 ```sh
 www-data@dmv:/var/www/html$ cat ***secret_folder***/flag.txt